-In 1974, at the end of Haile Selassie’s reign, power fell to a communist military junta known as the Derg, backed by the Soviet Union until the collapse of the USSR in 1991.
-The Derg was defeated by the Ethiopian People’s Revolutionary Democratic Front (EPRDF), which has ruled since that time.
 In the last 10 years, the country’s economic growth rate has been 10% per annum and Ethiopia is now the largest economy (by GDP) in East Africa and Central Africa.
-Currently at 173/187 on the Human Development Index – a composite measure of prosperity – Ethiopia is set to become a middle income country by 2025.
+Ethiopia is set to become a middle income country by 2025.

-Addis Ababa, the capital, is situated in the foothills of Mount Entoto at an elevation of 2,400m (8,000’).
-With fairly uniform year-round temperatures, there is a dry season from October to February, and a heavy rainy season from July to September.
-On average, there are 7 hours of sunshine each day.
-The Ethiopian calendar dates back to 25 BC and has 13 months – hence their tourist slogan “13 months of sunshine.”
+Addis Ababa the capital, situated in the foothills of Mount Entoto is at an elevation of 2,400m (8,000’).
+With fairly uniform year-round temperatures and sunshine daily there is a heavy rainy season from July to September.
+The Ethiopian Julian calendar dates back to 25 BC and has 13 months – hence the tourist slogan “13 months of sunshine.”

 Both geographically and culturally, Ethiopia is a diverse land.
-The central part of the country is a high plateau, with a mountain range and divided by the Great Rift Valley, arid low lands in the east and lush riverine lowlands in the westernmost parts.
-Three major crops are believed to have originated in Ethiopia: coffee, grain sorghum, and castor bean.
-Teff is also a grain that came from Ethiopia.
-It is a country of outstanding beauty and a generous hospitable people.
+The central part of the country is a high plateau, with a mountain range and divided by the Great Rift Valley, arid low lands in the east and lush lowlands in the westernmost parts.
+Four major crops are believed to have originated in Ethiopia: coffee, grain sorghum, castor beans and teff.
+Ethiopian food – injura (made from teff) watt – is delicious!

 There are 90 languages spoken, and more than 200 dialects.
 Amharic is recognized as the official working language of the Federal Government.
 The various regions of Ethiopia are free to determine their own working languages, with Oromiffa, Somali and Tigrinya recognized as official working languages in their respective regions.